Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: Related work

 \section{Related work}

 \paragraph{Low-rank adaptation.} Following the introduction of LoRA \cite{hu2022lora}, a substantial body of work has studied how to improve its empirical performance and clarify its theoretical behavior.
 On the optimization side, LoRA$+$ \cite{hayou2024lora+} argues that using different learning rates for the two low-rank factors is preferable to tying them.
+From a computational perspective, several works aim at either reducing the number of total parameters \cite{kopiczko2023vera} or the complexity cost of each operation \cite{chen2025lora}.
 In a related direction, rank-stabilized LoRA (rsLoRA) \cite{kalajdzievski2023rank} studies the rank-dependent scaling used in LoRA and proposes a modified scaling.
 A complementary line of work investigates how the chosen rank controls the expressive power of LoRA updates and when LoRA can match full fine-tuning. \cite{zeng2023expressive} provides theoretical results on the expressive power of LoRA in neural networks.
-In the neural tangent kernel regime, \cite{jang2024lora} derives sufficient rank conditions under which the LoRA objective can recover solutions comparable to full fine-tuning.
+In the neural tangent kernel lazy regime, \cite{jang2024lora-ntk} derives sufficient rank conditions under which the LoRA objective can recover solutions comparable to full fine-tuning.